 2) Your Little One Needs a Good Night’s Sleep

 Getting a good night’s sleep is actually so important when it comes to your overall health, so give your little one the fighting advantage by staying strict about bedtime during cold & flu season.
 This is especially true if you are doing any traveling with your kiddos.
 Try to keep them on as normal of a schedule as possible to keep their immune systems from being compromised.

 3) Start Teaching Proper Hand Washing Technique Early

-Dr. Katie Friedman made it VERY clear in our interview that hand washing is one of the major keys in keeping away all sorts of nasty bugs.
-She said she has had her own kids practice washing their hands singing the ABC’s or the Happy Birthday song since they were little, to ensure they are getting the full 30 seconds of washing and lathering in.
+Dr. Katie Friedman made it VERY clear in our interview that hand washing is one of the major keys to keeping away all sorts of nasty bugs.
+She said she has had her own kids practice washing their hands singing the ABCs or the Happy Birthday song since they were little, to ensure they are getting the full 30 seconds of washing and lathering in.

 While your kids might not always get in the full 30 seconds, starting habits like this from a young age is still a good idea.
 Not to mention, when they are at school (one place where sickness gets passed around quite a bit) they will have this lesson in mind and hopefully rinse their hands just like you taught them!

 I love Elderberry and I was so excited to find out that Dr. Friedman agrees!
 Elderberry is packed with antioxidants and vitamins that help to boost your immune system, just like eating a healthy diet does.
 Unfortunately, it isn’t a magic pill but it will help your body stand strong against the viruses going around!

 I personally love Zarabee’s Elderberry for Adults and Zarabee’s Children’s Elderberry Immune Support.
 They have no artificial flavors, no artificial sweeteners, are gluten-free, and contain no gelatin.
 Our family has taken these for a couple of years, and I truly believe they have been some of the best support for our immune systems.